 Pallets are quick to load and unload, so they can help keep your logistics costs low.
 At Red Stag Fulfillment, unloading inbound freight from a floor loaded container usually incurs an extra handling charge because the containers have to be unloaded by hand.
-It takes about five times longer to unload floor stacked freight than a container of palletized items.
+It takes about five times longer to unload floor stacked freight than a container of palletized goods.

 Whatever way you ship your products, Red Stag Fulfillment is here to help.
 Our goal is to figure out the best warehousing and fulfillment options for each client.
 We’d love to talk with you about how to get the most out of your shipping and fulfillment.